Sema4AI/gallery/actions/google-mail/README.md

 Possible actions with this package are:

-- send email (to, subject and body fields)
+- send email (to, subject, body, cc and bcc fields)
 - search for emails
 - get email content
 - move email (Identifying an e-mail and moving it into a folder, including trash (delete))
+- create draft emails

+If draft_id is unknown when updating draft then first do "search_for_email" to find the correct draft and its id.

 ## Prompts